 The US: M&Ms and Reese’s Peanut Butter Cups

 The US just can’t seem to make up its mind about which classic American chocolate treat it prefers – the hard candy-coated pieces you can eat by the handful or delicious creamy peanut butter sandwiched between layers of milk chocolate.
-Reese’s and M&Ms are locked in a battle for #1 in yearly candy sales, swapping places every few years.
-In 2012, Reese’s was the winner, while in 2016, M&Ms took the spot.
+Reese’s and M&Ms are locked in a battle for #1 in yearly candy sales, swapping places depending on who you ask.

 Both candies routinely show up at the top of surveys of the most popular candy in the US.